KeganHollern/Randal/README.md

 Bot struggles to format his responses properly.
 Keeps breaking his guardrails.

 OpenAI content policies block most NSFW image generation for local SD models.

+## Disabled modules

+I am still prototyping randal.
+During this process, I plan to hook him up to many APIs.
+These APIs will all be contained as modules.
+If I don't like them, or feel they negatively impact Randal's performance, I'll move them to disabled.

+This way, if anyone wants to hook randal up to an API I have tried, they can see how I did and replicate (or just use my code).